Renowned Curriculum Contributors

 Santa Clara University

 Tim Urdan has been a professor at Santa Clara University since 1996.
 He was an assistant professor at Emory University in the Division of Educational Studies for two years before moving to Santa Clara University.
 Dr. Urdan received his Ph.D. from the Combined Program in Educational Psychology at the University of Michigan, his Ed.M. at Harvard, and his B.A. in Psychology at the University of California, Berkeley.
 His research areas include academic motivation, adolescent development, cultural and ethnic identity, and adaptive educational environments.
-He lives in Berkeley with his two children.
+He lives in Berkeley and has two children.

 David Vago, Ph.D